Mihael01/Hack-TUES-365/README.md

 However, if the fastest player is wrong, only he/she will drink beer.

 # Schematics
-First circuit was taken from [Control High Voltage Devices]: https://howtomechatronics.com/tutorials/arduino/control-high-voltage-devices-arduino-relay-tutorial/.
-And this is the [whole circuit]: https://drive.google.com/open?id=1aaEmxFsByKZnA9qFmCxOx5QdOd1VNaZ5.
+First circuit was taken from [Control High Voltage Devices](https://howtomechatronics.com/tutorials/arduino/control-high-voltage-devices-arduino-relay-tutorial/).
+And this is the [whole circuit](https://drive.google.com/open?id=1aaEmxFsByKZnA9qFmCxOx5QdOd1VNaZ5).